 When taking the steps to create an estate plan, consider the fact that a bad estate plan will not help your heirs after you are gone.
 Only a skilled estate planning professional will be able to account for nearly every possibility and create a thorough plan.

-For help setting up your estate plan, call the Law Offices of Shane Smith to speak with a Peachtree City estate planning lawyer at (770) 487-8999 today.
+For help setting up your estate plan, call Shane Smith Law to speak with a Peachtree City estate planning lawyer at (770) 487-8999 today.